Close

 As an international student, your cost of study at a university in Australia will vary depending on the institution, the level of study (i.e. undergraduate or postgraduate), and the course.

-There are also scholarships and grants that can help fund your studies and cover costs like tuition, living expenses or textbooks.
+There are scholarships and grants that can help fund your studies and cover costs like tuition, living expenses or textbooks.
 These are usually provided by your chosen institution, the government, NGOs, or other organisations.

 View all News